 If you can't exclude our IP addresses from Basic Auth you can also configure Content Sync to send Basic Auth headers to your sites on top of the default authorization that we use.
 But this requires specific steps to be taken per site and they have to be done in the order described below:

 - Select Cookie as the authentication method for Content Sync in the Settings tab and hit Save.

 - Completely disable the basic_auth module on your site.

 - Clear the Drupal cache.

 - Re-register the site.

-- Visit the Site tab and append ?force=register-site to the URL to trigger the re-registration process, then hit Register and Continue.
+- Visit the Site tab and follow the Re-register link, then hit Register and Continue.